 The quiet default nobody argued with

-This is not a considered architectural choice.
-It is the shape of the UI you happen to be using.
-When your daily-driver AI assistant is a chat, every question gets one answer, and code review inherits that shape by default.
-The default feels neutral because it is invisible.
+This is not an architectural choice.
+It's the shape of the UI you happen to be using.
+Chat gives you one answer per question, and code review inherits that shape.
+The default feels neutral because it's invisible.

 It is not neutral.
-It is a specific choice that removes the one mechanism that makes human code review valuable — disagreement — and replaces it with the same voice confirming its own earlier draft.
+It removes the one thing that makes human code review valuable — disagreement — and replaces it with the same voice nodding at its own earlier draft.

 Three ways single-model review fails